ElHacker/PTAM/README.md

 * src/java_src/ contains all the Android Java integration with the Camera 2 API.

-⋅⋅⋅Reads images from the camera on `ARCameraFragment.java` and then passes it to an interface of `ARCameraImageProcessor` which is implemented on Python with help of `Pyjnius`.
+Reads images from the camera on `ARCameraFragment.java` and then passes it to an interface of `ARCameraImageProcessor` which is implemented on Python with help of `Pyjnius`.

 * src/main.py

-⋅⋅⋅Offers an implementation of `ARCameraImageProcessor` which receives each frame and then transforms it into a Numpy array.
+Offers an implementation of `ARCameraImageProcessor` which receives each frame and then transforms it into a Numpy array.
 This file also takes care of the Android app single view lifecycle.

 * src/python_pipeline/ Desktop processing and augmentation pipeline

-⋅⋅⋅Takes care of camera calibration, image keypoint detection and matching, OpenGL rendering of the processed image as a background texture, OBJ loading and rendering on the image.
+Takes care of camera calibration, image keypoint detection and matching, OpenGL rendering of the processed image as a background texture, OBJ loading and rendering on the image.

-⋅⋅⋅It can also support live video from a web camera and do the full processing there.
+It supports live video from a web camera and do the full processing there.
 To run it use command:
 ```
 python render_model.py --obj CartoonRocket.obj
 ```

-⋅⋅⋅If you want to store it on a video file append the --video option flag
+If you want to store it on 10 seconds video file append the --video option flag

 ```